-Essentially, you’ll be rebuilding your credit rating without you having to take out an additional loan or line of credit.
+Essentially, you’ll be rebuilding your credit without you having to take out an additional loan or line of credit.
 Instead, you’ll be collecting on a small secured personal loan that you have made to yourself.
 Cool, right?

-A DIY credit repair approach
+A DIY approach to improving your credit

-Leveraging Self as a DIY credit repair process to improve your credit is a sure way to avoid paying ridiculous fees to improve your credit.
+Leveraging Self as a DIY approach to improve your credit is a sure way to avoid paying ridiculous fees to improve your credit.
 I am very wary of the various credit repair companies that I see in ads online.
 It's almost like I see them everywhere I go online after I do a google search on "improving my credit".
 I've heard of scams and tons of negative outcomes and I'm just not interested.
 I've also read a few reviews online and decided to take it for a test run.